 Continuation of Health Insurance.
 Employees who perform service in the uniformed services may elect to continue their health plan coverage at their own cost for a period not to exceed 24 months.
-Employees should contact Theresa Williams for details on eligibility, requirements, and limitations.
+Employees should contact Theresa Williams or Kristen Sandoval for details on eligibility, requirements, and limitations.

-Employee Relations and Communications Employee Recognition and Appreciation
+Employee Relations and Communications

+Employee Recognition and Appreciation